-Did you know that MyBookTable integrates with GoodReads?
-MyBookTable has buttons so that users can add your book directly to their GoodReads shelf right from your website.
-You can also show GoodReads Reviews inside MyBookTable.
-This allows you to have reviews on your website while also boosting the number of reviews you have on GoodReads.
-Win win.
+Users can add your book directly to their Goodreads shelf right from your website.
+You can also show Goodreads reviews inside MyBookTable.
+The plugin allows you to have reviews on your website and increases yournumber of reviews on Goodreads.

 Doing it Right: Jill Williamson

 Back in 2008, Jill Williamson started using Goodreads as a reader.
-At first she used it as a place to post her book reviews and connect with her friends and find out what they were reading.
+At first, she used it as a place to post her book reviews and connect with her friends to find out what they were reading.

-Other readers started to find her by reading her book reviews.
-Then when her first book came out, she claimed her author page (see tip #1).
-This allowed her to host a book giveaways (see tip #4) and connect with her readers.
+When her first book came out, she claimed her author page (see tip #1).
+That allowed her to host a book giveaway (see tip #4) and connect with more readers.
 She also integrated her blog into Goodreads (Tip #6) so that her book readers could become her blog subscribers.

-Her Blood of Kings Trilogy now has hundreds of positive reviews and she has built a solid reader following that is eager to buy her next book.
-This led to bigger book deals with bigger publishers and she now has many more books published.
+Her Blood of Kings Trilogy now has hundreds of positive reviews, and she has built a solid following of readers who are eager to buy her next book.
+Her growing readership led to a bigger book deal with bigger publishers, and she now has many more books published.

 If you Google “How to Launch a Book,” you’ll get over 500 million hits.
 (We’re not kidding.)
 That’s a problem.